tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/文件操作问题/存储类型_intl_en.md

  - When objects are stored in the frequent access tier, STANDARD storage usage fees are charged.
  - When objects are stored in the infrequent access tier, STANDARD_IA storage usage fees are charged.
  >?
  > - STANDARD and STANDARD_IA storage usage fees vary by region.
-For details about their pricing, see [Product Pricing](https://buy.cloud.tencent.com/price/cos).
+For details about their pricing, see [Product Pricing](https://buy.intl.cloud.tencent.com/price/cos?lang=en&pg=).
  > - Request fees and traffic fees are also incurred during object upload and download.
 For the billing examples, see [Traffic Fees](https://intl.cloud.tencent.com/document/product/436/33776) and [Request Fees](https://intl.cloud.tencent.com/document/product/436/40100).
  >
 2. INTELLIGENT TIERING object monitoring fees are charged based on the number of objects stored (excluding files smaller than 64 KB).
-0.025 USD is charged per 10,000 monitored objects per month.
+For details about their pricing, see [Product Pricing](https://buy.intl.cloud.tencent.com/price/cos?lang=en&pg=).

 **Sample**